This document describes the output image files created by DIRSIG. These image files are created by the following components:

 data type

-This variable describes the data type user for each pixel/band value.
+This tag describes the data type user for each pixel/band value.
 The ENVI software supports nearly every pixel/band data size ranging from 8-bit integer to 64-bit, double-precision, float-point complex.
 By default, DIRSIG radiance and truth image pixels are written using 5 (64-bit double-precision, floating-point values).

 • 1 = 8-bit unsigned integer